mta-solutions/depthz/SPECIFICATION.md

 - domain: A class of servers and services which encompass an entire service area
   - name (optional): Domain identifier
   - repos: List of git repositories to be walked over and consumed
-- servers: A node which represents a bare-metal or VM instance
+- deps: A list of dependencies under a domain, like a server or service
-  - name: Server identifier
-- services: A service which runs, whether custom or off the shelf
-  - name: Service identifier
+  - name: Dependency identifier
-  - dependencies: Additional services which this service is dependent on
-  - libraries: A custom or off the shelf code library
-    - name: Library name
+  - type: [domain, server, service, database, library, other]
-    - version (optional): The version of the library
+  - version (optional): Version identifier for dependency

-Note that `dependencies` is a unique field which can recurse.